Learning shell commands for data science (DataCamp).

 View File Contents

-to go back to the previous one,- or
+:nto move to the next file, :pto go back to the previous one,- or

 - you can type